Gunman opens fire on Brooklyn subway; at least 10 shot - NewsBreak

 Gunman opens fire on Brooklyn subway; at least 10 shot

-NEW YORK (AP) — A gunman in a gas mask and a construction vest set off a smoke canister on a rush-hour subway train in Brooklyn and shot at least 10 people Tuesday, authorities said.
-Police were scouring the city for the shooter and a rental truck.Man charged with strangulation in Springfield; gun and drugs seized on Forest Street
+NEW YORK (AP) — A gunman filled a rush-hour subway train with smoke and shot multiple people Tuesday, leaving wounded commuters bleeding on a Brooklyn platform as others ran screaming, authorities said.
+Police were still searching for the shooter.

-A scene of horror unfolded as frightened commuters ran from the train as others limped out of it.
-At least one collapsed on the platform.

-“My subway door opened into calamity.
-It was smoke and blood and people screaming,” eyewitness Sam Carcamo told radio station 1010 WINS.
-Smoke poured out of the train car as the door opened, he added.

-Five people were in critical condition but expected to survive.
-At least 17 in all were injured in some way in the attack that began on a subway train that pulled into a station in the Sunset Park neighborhood, about a 15-minute train ride from Manhattan and predominantly home to Hispanic and Asian communities.
+Officials said the gunfire wounded at least 10 people, and at least 16 in all were injured in some way in the attack that began on a subway train that pulled into the 36th Street station in the borough’s Sunset Park neighborhood.
+Five people were in critical condition, New York Fire Department Acting Commissioner Laura Kavanagh said, but Police Commissioner Keechant Sewell said there were no life-threatening injuries.

-Police Commissioner Keechant Sewell said that the attack was not being investigated as terrorism, but that she was “not ruling out anything.”
+Sewell added that the attack was not being investigated as terrorism, but that she was “not ruling out anything.”
+The shooter has not been identified.

-Authorities had a photo of a suspect and were working to confirm his identity, two law enforcement officials said.
-The motive remains unknown.
-Officers around the city were told to look out for a U-Haul truck with a certain Arizona license plate number and to stop it and detain all occupants immediately.

-Investigators recovered a handgun at the scene, along with multiple smoke devices and other items they are analyzing, the officials said.
-They said the suspect is believed to have had at least two extended magazines.

-Other video and photos from the scene show people tending to bloodied passengers lying on the platform, some amid what appear to be small puddles of blood, and another person on the floor of a subway car.
+A train rider’s video shows smoke and people pouring out of a subway car.
+Wails erupt as passengers run for an exit as a few others limp off the train.
+One falls to the platform, and a person hollers, “Someone call 911!”
+In other video and photos from the scene, people tend to bloodied passengers lying on the platform, some amid what appear to be small puddles of blood, and another person is on the floor of a subway car.

+According to multiple law enforcement sources briefed on the investigation, preliminary information indicated that the gunman who fled was wearing a construction vest and a gas mask.

+Investigators believe the gunman deployed a smoke device before opening fire, one of the law enforcement officials said.
+Investigators are examining whether he may have used that device in an effort to distract people before shooting, the official said.

 Juliana Fonda, a broadcast engineer at WNYC-FM, told its news site Gothamist she was riding the train when passengers from the car behind hers started banging on the door between them.